 Read on for more details or, why not speak to a knowledgeable member of our team?
 Please call us Leeds 265 2752 York 566577 or Sheffield 224 5121 or email us about indoor air quality via our contact page, .

 So, first things first; we always carry out a detailed survey of the home.
 Its size, number of bedrooms, wet rooms (like bathrooms, kitchens, utilities and such), occupancy levels, construction method and materials, type and heating regime.
 This is just for starters…

 We’ll document the extent of excessive visible mould; check If there is mechanical ventilation, how it is ducted and we’ll test that it is sufficient and performing properly.

 Provided you’re present we’ll also sit and have a chat.
 We can really find out what is impacting on your enjoyment of the home and together, we’ll agree a way forward.

 Sometimes a more forensic approach is needed.
 We may use thermal imaging, humidity, temperature or CO2 data logging.
 A range of additional tests are available too.
 In cases where these are needed we’ll tell you.

 A full written report will outline what is happening and specify any ventilation improvements which will deliver the results you need.
-We can even data log the installation before and after to demonstrate the system meets the design target we’ve agreed if required.

 If you suspect that the air quality in your home is poor, or if you have excessive visible mould growth or condensation, we can help you.
-Our solutions are evidence driven through a proper survey and, we always get results.
+Our recommendations are evidence driven through a proper survey and, we always get results.
 Call us on your local number Leeds 265 2752 York 566577 or Sheffield 224 5121 or email us via our contact page.

 For the technically minded, we’ve written a detailed article on Relative Humidity (RH) and Vapour Pressure (Vp).
 These are terms you’ll read in many of our indoor air quality survey reports…..